-The length distribution of herring showed two tops, one at 30 cm and one at 35 cm (Figure 4) - the mode around 20 cm was from a single trawl haul south of Iceland and were not spring spawners.
-The age distribution shows several year-classes of similar magnitude, and the 2013 year class is now as abundant as the older ones in the Faroese survey area.
-The largest herring were caught in the westernmost part of the survey area.
+The length distribution of herring showed two tops, one at 32 cm and one at 35 cm (Figure 4).
+The age distribution shows several year-classes of similar magnitude, whereas the 2013 year class is now the most abundant year class (30% of the aged fish) in the Faroese survey area.